guardian/tip/README.md

   description: User completes account registration journey
 ```

 Note that the names of MCPs must be unique.
-Place the file in the classpath root or `<classpath_root>/conf` directory.
+Make sure `tip.yaml` is on the classpath.
+You could place it in the `resources`
+directory, or if you use Play Framework, `conf` directory.

 6. Place `Tip.verify("My_unique_MCP_name")` calls at the points in the source code where each MCP is successfully completed.